 How Does Reactive Attachment Disorder Develop?

-Reactive attachment disorder occurs when a child or infant doesn’t form a healthy, strong bond with their parents or caregivers.
+Reactive attachment disorder occurs when young children or infants don’t form a healthy, strong bond with their parents or caregivers.
 Typically, this happens because the child is neglected, mistreated or not held enough.
-Children with RAD disorder often have trouble expressing and controlling their emotions.
+Children with reactive attachement disorder often have trouble expressing and controlling their emotions.
 As these formative years are critical in shaping who a person becomes, RAD can have a long-lasting impact.

 RAD disorder can continue into adulthood and cause problems with relationship-building.
 Adults with RAD have difficulty forming romantic and platonic relationships.
 And if they can’t create meaningful bonds with others, they don’t get to experience positive, collaborative relationships.

 RAD is one of many types of attachment disorders.
 One study of the general population found that only about 1.4% of people have reactive attachment disorder.
 This rare disorder is considered a severe stress-and-trauma response condition.
 RAD is often misdiagnosed as other conditions, such as autism, which can delay proper treatment.